-The Twenty-Third Annual Newfoundland Electrical and Computer Engineering Conference
+The Twenty-Fifth Annual Newfoundland Electrical and Computer Engineering Conference

 Holiday Inn, 180 Portugal Cove Rd., St. John's, Newfoundland

 In honour of NECEC's 25th anniversary, registration for this year's conference includes a gala dinner starting at 7 PM featuring a keynote by Stan Marshall, CEO of Naclor, entitled Muskrat Falls for Dummies... and Electrical Engineers.
 Additional tickets are available for the gala dinner only for registrants to wish to bring guests.

 The morning plenary will by Emad Rizkalla, CEO of Bluedrop Performance Learning, focussing on the changing role of leadership as his company evolved from startup to maturity.

 NECEC 2016 will include presentations on projects and activities completed or in progress in all areas of electro-technology:

 |Controls, Instrumentation and Robotics||Ocean Engineering||Power and Alternative Energy|

 |Signal/Image Processing and Vision||Remote Sensing||Security and Privacy|